alaat91/cyber-physical/README.md

 docker compose up

 ```

 After doing that you should have complete setup to run turmeric-cod microservice and use all its capabilities

-After doing that you should have complete setup to run turmeric-cod microservice and use all its capabilities